Tenta, Cyprus: Excavation history

-The archealogical site of Tenta was first reported by Porphyrios Dikaios in 1940 when artefacts were discovered during the construction of a mining railway line.
+The archaeological site of Tenta was first reported by Porphyrios Dikaios in 1940 when artefacts were discovered during the construction of a mining railway line.
 In 1947, Dikaios undertook a two-week archaeological excavation focused 25 metres south of the summit of Tenta.
 Eleven locals and several students from Brandeis University were employed to assist with the excavation.
 A detailed report of the excavation was never published, but a plan of the excavation was released in 1960, which showed a trench being excavated approximately five metres below and adjacent to a curvilinear wall.

 Since many sites of Cyprus had only been fleetingly explored, Vassos Karageorghis, the Director of the Department of Antiquities of Cyprus, worked with Ian Todd, who had previously assisted in numerous excavations in Turkey and Iran, to direct the Vasilikos Valley project which included five seasons of excavation in Tenta between 1976 and 1984.
 The project was sponsored by Brandeis University and funded by the National Science Foundation.

 To locate sites, Todd walked nineteen different transects across the valley from east to west – from the Kalavasos Dam to the coast.
 Each transect was positioned equidistant from each other.
 Problems of the archaeological field survey in Cyprus include erosion as many sites were situated on different gradients, which often affects the estimation of the size of a site as well as makes it more challenging for surveyors to find where artefacts are located.
 Furthermore, aggradation was also considered to be a potential problem impacting the discovery of sites due to the increase in land elevation.

 Although the excavations ended in 1984, details about the findings were published as late as 2005.